ibm-cloud-docs/vpc/vpc-endpoints.md

 Although the addresses for these endpoints look as if they communicate through the public internet, traffic to and from these endpoints doesn't leave {{site.data.keyword.cloud_notm}}.
 Therefore, this traffic avoids the bandwidth charges associated with traffic that exits the cloud and goes onto the public internet.

 ## Service endpoints
-{: #cloud-service-endpoints}
+{: #service-endpoints}

-Use service endpoints to securely connect to {{site.data.keyword.cloud_notm}} services over the {{site.data.keyword.cloud_notm}} private network.
-These endpoints are available through DNS (Domain Name System) names in the `cloud.ibm.com` domain and resolve to `166.8.0.0/14` addresses.
+Use service endpoints to securely connect to IBM Cloud services over the IBM Cloud private network.
+{: shortdesc}

+Service endpoints are DNS host names in the `cloud.ibm.com` domain that resolve to IP addresses in the `166.8.0.0/14` range.
+These endpoints enable private network connectivity between resources in your VPC and supported IBM Cloud services, without using the internet.

+Each VPC automatically includes a service gateway in every zone.
+The service gateway provides the network path for private service endpoint traffic by using a source network address translation (SNAT) IP that is allowlisted to access the IBM Cloud service backend.
+When a virtual server instance connects to a service endpoint, the gateway translates the virtual server's private IP address to this SNAT IP, ensuring that the communication remains on the IBM Cloud private network.

-Traffic to and from service endpoints are subject to ACL and security group rules.
-In other words, these mechanisms can be used in cases where you want to limit what virtual server instances use a particular service endpoint.
+Traffic to and from service endpoints is subject to access control list (ACL) and security group rules.
+You can use these controls to limit which virtual servers in your VPC are allowed to connect to specific service endpoints.

 VPCs are automatically able to reach service endpoints.
-For more information about service endpoints, see [Services that support service endpoints](/docs/account?topic=account-vrf-service-endpoint#use-service-endpoint).
-After you provision a service as a private endpoint, ping the endpoint from your virtual server instance to verify that the endpoint is reachable.
+After you provision a service as a private endpoint, you can **ping** or test the endpoint from a virtual server to verify that it is reachable.

-You can also use {{site.data.keyword.vpn_vpc_short}} to access service endpoints.
-For more information, see [Access service endpoints through VPN](/docs/vpc?topic=vpc-using-vpn).
+You can also access service endpoints over VPN for VPC connections.
+For more information, see [Access service endpoints through VPN](/docs/vpc?topic=vpc-service-endpoints-for-vpc).

+### Allocating additional service gateway connections
+{: #allocating-additional-service-gateway-connections}

+Each VPC automatically includes a service gateway in every zone.
+A service gateway provides private network access to IBM Cloud services by using a source network address translation (SNAT) IP that is allowlisted with the IBM Cloud services backend.
+The SNAT IP translates the private IP address of resources in your VPC to the allowlisted address so they can securely communicate with IBM Cloud services over the private network.
+{: shortdesc}

+You can allocate additional service gateway connections when your workloads require more than the default number of concurrent connections supported by a single service gateway.

+To allocate additional SNAT IPs for a service gateway, follow these steps:

+1. [Open a support case](/docs/account?topic=account-open-case&interface=ui) requesting an additional SNAT IP for the specific VPC and zone.
+1. After the new SNAT IP is allocated, you are notified through the support case response.
+Add this address to any required allowlists so that traffic from that SNAT IP is accepted by your backend.
+1. Open another support case to activate the SNAT IP.
+After activation, the new SNAT IP becomes available for use with the service gateway.

+You can request up to 10 secondary SNAT IPs per account.
+This limit includes both active and inactive SNAT IPs.
+{: attention}

 ## IaaS endpoints
 {: #infrastructure-as-a-service-iaas-endpoints}